building in Thailand

 Yet, you never know what contacts might pan out in the future.
 So if you have a chance to build a network in your industry or function, you should take advantage of it.

+A word of warning on dealing with third party recruiters: the employer pays the recruiter fees.
 Never agree to pay for any placement, a pay-cut, or any other form of compensation that comes out of your pocket.
+Recruiters bill your employer.

 List of Recruitment Companies